iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 **Procedure**
 1. Uninstall the second IOMesh cluster, which will also delete `iomesh` and `zookeeper` components in it.

-    To uninstall one more cluster, replace `iomesh-cluster-1-zookeeper.yaml` with its zookeeper YAML filename and `iomesh-cluster-1.yaml` with its YAML filename.
+    Replace `iomesh-cluster-1-zookeeper.yaml` with its zookeeper YAML filename and `iomesh-cluster-1.yaml` with its YAML filename.
+Run the following two commands at the same time.

     ```shell
     kubectl delete -f iomesh-cluster-1-zookeeper.yaml